scottw/homebridge-button-platform/README.md

 > This private fork is not meant for public use.
 Use at your own risk.

+## Note from the new maintainer

+> This Homebridge plugin is copied from `homebridge-button-platform`
+> which is no longer maintained.
+This new version will run under Node
+> v22 and uses the newer Homebridge APIs.

+## Original README content

 This Homebridge platform plugin creates virtual buttons that can be triggered using HTTP requests.
 It was originally created to provide HomeKit support for [Flic smart buttons](https://flic.io/) before the Flic Hub LR got native HomeKit